qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 >>> results
 array([[5, 4, 3, 2, 1, 2, 3],
         [5, 4, 3, 2, 1, 2, 3]])
+!!!
+Change this results for the actual ones !!!

 |

-Ramsey sequence, looping over a parameter inside a the circuit:
+Ramsey sequence, looping over a parameter inside the circuit:
 ----------------------------------------------------------------

 To do a Ramsey, you also need to build, connect and setup the platform, but the circuit is different from the previous,